 Building Line.
-The actual line at which a building is constructed, and the location of other elements on the lot or adjacent lots may refer to this line extended outward from the building.
+The actual line at which a building is constructed, and the location of other elements on the lot or adjacent lots may refer to this line extended outward from the building to the sides of the lot.

 Building Line, Required Front.
-The portion of the lot frontage required to be occupied by the front facade of a principle structure, or other permitted accessory structures or landscape associated with the frontage design.
+The portion (usually expressed as a percentage) of the lot frontage required to be occupied by the front facade of a principle structure, or other specifically permitted substitutes which may include accessory structures or landscape associated with the frontage design.